jimmyhillis/angular-placeholder/README.md

 HTML5 placeholder polyfill for AngularJS.

-This angular directive can be used to use HTML5 placeholder functionality within in all browsers, including older version of IE. A simple working example can be seen by opening `example/index.html` in your web browser.
+This angular directive allows for the use of HTML5 placeholder functionality across all browsers, including legacy versions of Internet Explorer.

 ## Usage